ArmanR9/RiemmanSumApp/README.md

 ### 1. What will this application do?

 - The Riemman Sum calculator will serve as a desktop application designed to estimate integrals by using Riemman Sums of the left, midpoint, or right variety.
-- Given a relatively simple function (basic polynomial, trigonemtric, exponential functions and more) and a partition width, this calculator will be able approximate integrals and provide a visualization for your Riemman sum.
+- Given a relatively simple function (basic polynomial, trigonometric, exponential functions and more) and a partition width, this calculator will be able approximate integrals and provide a visualization for your Riemman sum.
-- Additional features include:
+- Additional feature(s) include:
     - History of your previous Riemman Sum computations
-    - Exercises to practice Riemman Sum computations

 ### 2. Who will use it?